Explore our upcoming Evidence for Learning events to connect, get inspired and enhance impact.

 Virtual CPLD & Networking Events

-Across the academic year we will be hosting 10 virtual CPLD and networking events (as part of the EfL LearningShared CPLD Programme) that offer a deep dive into key areas of SEND and inclusion.
+Across the academic year we will be hosting a number of virtual CPLD and networking events (as part of the EfL LearningShared CPLD Programme) that offer a deep dive into key areas of SEND and inclusion.
 The focus of these events is to connect like minded colleagues who share a passion for a particular area of SEND and inclusion.
 Leading experts from across the sector will lead the sessions sharing national insights and provocations for us to explore and reflect on as a community.
 In addition Exceptional leaders and practitioners from across the community will share innovative practice and case studies in the form of lightning talks and contributions to panel discussions.

 Upcoming Events